GNN2R: Weakly-Supervised Rationale-Providing Question Answering over Knowledge Graphs: Introduction

-To achieve rationale-providing QA while handling the above challenges, we propose a novel \textbf{G}raph \textbf{N}eural \textbf{N}etwork-based \textbf{Two}-step \textbf{R}easoning model, called \textbf{GNN2R}, which answers questions in two steps: First, a graph neural network (GNN) is used to represent KG entities and given questions in joint embedding spaces where questions are close to their answers.
-This step efficiently prunes the search space of candidate answers and, consequently, reasoning subgraphs.
-Second, we employ a language model (LM) to extract reasoning subgraphs based on their semantic similarity to the given question.
-Three algorithms are proposed for the subgraph extraction and the weakly-supervised fine-tuning of LM in this step.
+To achieve rationale-providing QA while handling the above challenges, we propose a novel \textbf{G}raph \textbf{N}eural \textbf{N}etwork-based \textbf{Two}-step \textbf{R}easoning model, called \textbf{GNN2R}, which answers questions in two steps: First, a novel graph neural network (GNN) is proposed to represent KG entities and given questions in joint embedding spaces where questions are close to their answers.
+This step efficiently prunes the search space of candidate answers and, consequently, prunes the search space of reasoning subgraphs.
+Second, we handle the lack of reasoning subgraph annotations by jointly utilizing the existing structures of KGs and the strong language understanding capability of a pre-trained language model (LM).
+Simple yet effective algorithms are proposed for the subgraph extraction and the weakly-supervised fine-tuning of LM in this step.

-We summarize our contributions in this paper in the following: \begin{itemize} \item We propose a novel QA model---GNN2R that can generate both final answers and reasoning subgraphs efficiently with only weak supervision, also achieving state-of-the-art performance in this task. \item We propose a novel graph neural network (GNN) that can efficiently reason over KGs to identify candidate answers and prune the search space of reasoning subgraphs. \item We propose a novel approach with simple and effective algorithms to fine-tune an LM using only weak supervision for the extraction of reasoning subgraphs. \item We conducted extensive experiments to evaluate the effectiveness and efficiency of the proposed model and examine the quality of generated reasoning subgraphs, which resulted in findings useful for future research on this issue. \end{itemize}
+We summarize our contributions in this paper in the following: \begin{itemize} \item We introduce a novel and challenging task setup that addresses a long-neglected gap in KGQA: retrieving both final answers and reasoning subgraphs for the examination and understanding of final answers. \item We propose a novel QA model---GNN2R that can efficiently generate both final answers and reasoning subgraphs with only weak supervision. \item We propose a novel graph neural network (GNN) that is highly tailored to the reasoning of complex questions in KGQA and can effectively prune the search space of final answers and reasoning subgraphs. \item We propose a weakly-supervised method for the extraction of reasoning subgraphs based on the joint utilization of existing KG structures and the language understanding capability of the pre-trained language model. \item We conducted extensive experiments demonstrating the superior performance of our model regarding effectiveness, efficiency, and the quality of generated reasoning subgraphs compared to state-of-the-art (SOTA) methods. \end{itemize}